Admission and enrollment

 - You are sufficiently talented for scientific research, as demonstrated in your Bachelor's thesis or in a dedicated research proposal.

 - You are proficient in English.

-International students who are not native speakers of English need to pass the TOEFL test, with a score of at least 600 for the paper-based version or 100 for the internet-based version.
-(If you can demonstrate an adequate level of English (e.g. as a result of an English-language education), a TOEFL test may not be necessary.)
+International students who are not native speakers of English need to pass the TOEFL test, with a score of at least 600 for the paper-based version or 250 for the computer-based version.
+(If you can demonstrate an adequate level of English (e.g. as a result of an English-language education), a TOEFL test may not be necessary).

 Dutch students have to take an online placement test after their application has been approved; they will be informed about the time and place.

 The programme starts each year around the first week of September.
 Our university has set a deadline for enrollment in Master's programmes that are taught in English.
-Please also see www.ru.nl/english/education/masters/language-and-communication-research/deadlines for information on deadlines.
-Non-EU/EEA citizens need to submit a complete application before March 1stif they wish to be considered for the Radboud Scholarship programme.
-Non-EU/EEA citizenswho apply before April 1st will be guaranteed accommodation, support with visa and residence permit.
-If you apply after this date (but before July 1st), we will still take your application into consideration but we cannot give any guarantees.
-For Master's students from one of the EU/EEA countries, this deadline is May 1st.
+Non-EEA residents who apply before April 1st will be guaranteed accommodation, support with visa and residence permit.
+If you apply after this date, we will still take your application into consideration but we cannot give any guarantees.
+For Master's students from one of the EEA countries, this deadline is May 1st (of each year).
 For Dutch students, the deadline is set to June 1st.

 The Research Master’s programme Language and Communication is a selective programme.
 All prospective students must apply for enrollment.
 The Admissions Committee, appointed by the Examination Board of the programme, decides about the admission of individual students.